jerryzhao173985/ccr/docs/OPENAI_RESPONSES_API_IMPLEMENTATION.md

 # OpenAI Responses API Implementation Documentation

 ## Overview
-This document chronicles the complete implementation journey of integrating OpenAI's Responses API into the Claude Code Router (CCR), including all challenges faced, solutions developed, and features implemented.
+This document chronicles the complete implementation journey of integrating OpenAI's Responses API into the Claude Router (CR), including all challenges faced, solutions developed, and features implemented.

 ## Table of Contents
 1. [Initial Integration](#initial-integration)